Posted on May 6, 2016 by Dorothy Westin, LISW

 All relationships will experience problems.
 It is quite inevitable.
 Knowing how to solve those problems is another matter.
 Problem solving may not be a skill we were taught growing up, and both people in the relationship come from different backgrounds with different problem solving skills.
 This is where a couples, or marital therapist can help.

-After admitting the problem and our part in the problem, we can work on the solution, which I mentioned may involve hard work.
-It is the Mental Health Professional’s job to guide the couple to reach the solution.
-To achieve that, I sometimes give written assignments, reading assignments or verbal assignments to the couple.
-Written assignments might be journaling or writing your couple autobiography.
-I may also give someone a reading assignment that is appropriate for the situation.
-An important verbal assignment that improves communication might be setting aside time to visit about your day.
+After admitting the problem and our part in the problem, we can work on the solution.
+This is where the hard work comes in.
+The Marriage Counselor’s job is to guide the couple to reach the solution.
+To achieve that, there may be written assignments, reading assignments or verbal assignments that the couple will need to complete.
+Written assignments might entail journaling or writing your couple autobiography.
+Reading assignments will be personalized for the specific situation that the couple is struggling with.
+Verbal assignment are also helpful and designed to improve communication such as setting aside time to talk about your day.

-Problem solving is a challenge.
+Learning how to problem solve in a productive way is a challenge.
 It can be exciting and scary, but hopeful.
 It’s exciting because it’s a new challenge.
 It’s scary because it’s going into the unknown.
-It’s hopeful because once you have solved your problem, you have hope for a happy and healthy relationship.
+It’s hopeful because once you have solved your problem(s), you have hope for a happy and healthy relationship.

 More posts about Marriage